Antonio Ricchiari sketches the options for the Pine of Gunther de Boeck

-Concentrating on the foliage in the upper zone, we see that it accentuates the elegant flow of the trunk where the living vein it will enhance the drawing.
+Concentrating on the foliage in the upper zone, we can see that, in the drawing, it accentuates the elegant flow of the trunk.
+The living vein enhances the image.

 One of the predominant focal points is created by the first jin below and the deadwood that wraps around the trunk in a spiral, which accentuates the dynamic momentum.
 The balance shifted to the right of the first branch is balanced from the stage to the left.